charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	  - if playing with this and get unexpected results, see this article in context: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind
 ##### mix-ins
 - seems to be a syntax to allow the chaining of superclasses to chain inheritance, see more in context https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends#mix-ins
+- here is a video where fireship talks about mixins, skip to about 8:30:https://www.youtube.com/watch?v=fsVL_xrYO0w&ab_channel=Fireship

 ##### getters and setters
 what are getters and setters?